AMITYEFET/Find-Flix/README.md

 # Link To Site
 https://findflixtv.edgeone.app/#home
 # Change-Log
-*V1.00* - It's time for an official launch: find your next series or movie wite Find-FlixLinknknknkChange-Log
+*V1.00* - It's time for an official launch: find your next series or movie wite Find-Flix!